Van Staal Bailed VSB 250 : The Review

 Where the knob meets the stem the finish got damaged with use.
 Obviously the metal washer sticks to the knob and rubs against the stem.
 I haven't seen that on Van Staal reels that were used strictly to catch bass from the beach, so obviously this is something related to handling larger fish and heavier lures at depths.
 A synthetic washer would work better here.

-With my well established -almost retarded- attention to details, I caught those metal shavings inside the head of the knob's spindle shown two photos above.
+Being quite fussy about little details, I caught those metal shavings inside the head of the knob's spindle shown two photos above.
 These were created during the forming of the hexagonal housing of the Allen wrench and were left there.
 Of course it has no effect whatsoever on the workings of the reel, but just wanted to point it out as the only manufacturing imperfection I found in this otherwise beautifully made and finished reel.
 Of course design flaws are one thing, and manufacturing imperfections are a completely different thing.
 Reels are not Swiss watches or English bespoke guns, so naturally they will have a lot of imperfections that range from moulding bulges to machining shavings to spotty finish to dripping paint to rough casting marks, etc. The fact that I found only a single manufacturing imperfection in the VS speaks of the superb quality of making considering that the only reel I have seen that has no imperfections was the Stella series.
 The VS is a living proof that at this time and age a Chinese factory can produce a product of the highest standards if proper supervision and quality control exist.

 This is the main reason I'm not a fan of the handle.
 The above photo shows how the female threads were cut directly into the aluminium handle (red arrow), and those threads receive the solid stainless steel male threads of the gear.
 In all other top boat reels male and female threads are both stainless steel, whether the female was the drive gear's axle or a stainless steel tube embedded into the aluminium handle.
 Of course I would have applauded the Van Staal's arrangement as a cost/weight saving measure had it had no negative effect on the reel, but unfortunately it does: I could tell that with repeated use, the position where the handle stops -when it's screwed into the reel- kept moving forward.
 If you don't understand what that means, imagine having a slot head screw that was screwed into an object with the slot perfectly vertical, and after you unscrew it and screw it again you find that the slot is not vertical anymore indicating that the screw stops further than it originally did.
 I figured that it was happening through a little mark I made on the male threads of the gear to zero its position each time, then attaching the handle and recording where it first stops under no pressure at all.
 With time and use I could see that the stopping spot kept moving forward by very little distances, indicating that metal creep was happening in the threads, and I have no doubt it was the weaker threads in the handle being sacrificial.
 Will that lead to failure?
 Nope.
 But it's just something that isn't supposed to be happening, and again shows that the reel could have used a few updates before it was presented as a heavy duty boat reel.